FortAwesome/react-fontawesome/README.md

 _library_.

 This is one of the two ways you can use Font Awesome 5 with React.
-We'll summarize all three ways briefly and then get into the details of each below.
+We'll summarize both ways briefly and then get into the details of each below.

 1.  **Explicit Import**